ceilfors/ceilfors.github.io/_drafts/dependency-injection-in-aws-lambda-nodejs.md

 ...
 ```

-The rest of the test code looks the same.

 # ES6 import/export

 If you are transpiling your code (AWS Lambda only supports NodeJS 6.10),
 this approach of dependency injection would also work with ES6 modules.
 The solution
 I'm going to provide here is however not tested in non-transpiled ES6 as it is still
-in experimental mode at the time of writing.
-So be aware that it might not work in the
+in experimental mode at the time of writing, so be aware that it might not work in the
 future.

 We lose `exports` object in ES6 modules, which one one of the key idea outlined in the
-previous section, hence we need to introduce another object for our own usage.
+previous sections, hence we need to introduce another object for our own usage.
 To do so, you can simply change the `deps` to become an object that have one function,
 in the lambda code: